sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## ExportNonEmployeeRecords
+## Exports Non-Employee Records to CSV

 > ExportNonEmployeeRecords(ctx, id).Execute()

-Exports Non-Employee Records to CSV
+This requests a CSV download for all non-employees from a provided source.
+Requires role context of `idn:nesr:read`

 ### Example